 Western Technical College recognizes that students may acquire knowledge and competencies through activities and experiences outside of Western's educational offerings.
-Western endeavors when possible to provide appropriate academic credit for these activities and experiences.
+Western endeavors when possible to provide appropriate academic credit for these activities and experiences as prescribed by the WTCS Board Policy #323, Credit for Prior Learning.

 Western has in place written requirements and procedures for seeking credit for prior learning.
 These are articulated in the Student Handbook and College website along with information regarding associated costs for obtaining credit for prior learning.
 In each case, the impact of credit for prior learning upon student transcripts and grade point calculations is defined.